electric-sql/electric/docs/integrations/drivers/other/generic.md

   // Run an array of sql statements within a transaction. runInTransaction(...statements: Statement[]): Promise<RunResult>

+  // Executes the function in isolation from any other queries/transactions executed through this adapter.
+  // Useful to execute queries that cannot be executed inside a transaction but still guarantee isolation from other queries. runExclusively<T>(
+    f: (adapter: UncoordinatedDatabaseAdapter) => Promise<T> | T
+  ): Promise<T>

   // Run a query statement and return the results as an
   // array of rows.
   query(statement: Statement): Promise<Row[]>